Pelita Air

 Pelita Air is a scheduled airline based in Jakarta, Indonesia.
-It is owned by PT Pertamina (Persero), a subsidiary of Indonesia's sovereign wealth fund, Danantara.
+It is owned by oil and gas company Pertamina, a subsidiary of Indonesia's sovereign wealth fund, Danantara.
 Its main operating base is Soekarno–Hatta International Airport, and it is headquartered at Pondok Cabe Airport.
 Pelita Air is listed in category 1 by Indonesian Civil Aviation Authority for airline safety quality.

 History

 Early years (1963–1970)

 The airline started its history in 1963 when Pertamina established an air transportation service division named Pertamina Air Service to support employee mobility.
-On January 24, 1970, the division was officially separated into a separate company under the name "PT Pelita Air Service".
+On 24 January 1970, the division was officially separated into a separate company under the name "PT Pelita Air Service".
 The company also provides air transportation services for the oil and gas industry in Indonesia on a rental system.

 New ventures (1987–2020)

-On November 24, 1987, the company established PT Indopelita Aircraft Services (IAS) to provide maintenance services for rotating components, such as turbines, compressors and pumps, as well as general and field mechanical services.
+On 24 November 1987, the company established PT Indopelita Aircraft Services (IAS) to provide maintenance services for rotating components, such as turbines, compressors and pumps, as well as general and field mechanical services.
 IAS also offers a digital control system to monitor equipment performance.